-one essential factor for girls do not have sufficient access to education.
+Apparently, one essential factor for development is education.
+Studies indicate that compared with men and boys women and girls do not have sufficient access to education.
 Some of the factors effecting women's access to education are:

 - 1. Great need of parents to their daughters as labor force - 2.
-Lack of access to educational experts and - 3.
-Lack of schools or proper places for girl's education - Mixed classes for boys and girls and rural bias on this issue - 5.
+Lack of access to educational experts and planners - 3.
+Lack of schools or proper places for girl's education - 4.
+Mixed classes for boys and girls and rural bias on this issue - 5.
 Education expenses - 6.
 Lack of attention to the importance of girls' roles - 7.
-Social, cultural and traditional beliefs about girls - Early marriage
+Social, cultural and traditional beliefs about girls - 8.
+Early marriage